MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     @addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers
 ```

-3. In the **Index.cshtml** code window, locate and select the following code.
+3. In the **Index.cshtml** code window, select the following code.
 ```cs
     @Html.ActionLink("Employees", "Index", "Person")
 ```

-4. Replace the code you selected with the following code.
+4. Replace the selected code with the following code.
 ```cs
     <a asp-controller="Person" asp-action="Index">Employees</a>
 ```